MicrosoftDocs/fabric-docs/docs/data-factory/templates.md

    :::image type="content" source="media/templates/new-data-pipeline.png" alt-text="Screenshot showing the new data pipeline button.":::

-2. Set a name for your new pipeline and select **Create**.The pipeline editor window opens.
+2. Set a name for your new pipeline and select **Create**.
+The pipeline editor window opens.
 3. Select **Templates**.

    :::image type="content" source="media/templates/choose-template-to-start.png" alt-text="Screenshot showing the pipeline editor window with the Template button highlighted.":::

 4. The template browser appears.
 Select the **Copy data from ADLS Gen2 to Lakehouse Table** template, and then select **Next**.

    :::image type="content" source="media/templates/templates-list-with-template-selected.png" lightbox="media/templates/templates-list-with-template-selected.png" alt-text="Screenshot showing the pipeline templates browser and the Copy data from ADLS Gen2 to Lakehouse Table template selected.":::